How Launch Monitor Accuracy Is Measured

 Alignment

 Most accuracy problems come from poor alignment.
-If a radar unit isn't aimed correctly at the target, ball speed readings skew.
+If a radar unit isn't aimed correctly at the target line, ball speed readings skew.
 If a camera unit isn't square to the ball, spin data degrades.
 Follow the manufacturer's alignment procedure exactly — five minutes of careful setup prevents hours of bad data.

 Lighting (camera units)